EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 ## 7. Repository configuration
 You should do some basic configurations at the beginning.

 On the entry page Section *Overview* click the button **Set up the Provider**.
-On page *Data Provider Documentation* you will find a lot of information we will need in the next module cf dxsAASDFZXGCHADS.
+On page *Data Provider Documentation* you will find a lot of information we will need in the next module.

 For now we click on the link **Repository information**.
 Here you can add information describing your repository.
 (Allways use the questionmark buttons to get more detailed inforamtion about the fields).